viam-modules/viamrtsp/README.md

 * `viam:viamrtsp:rtsp-h265` - Only supports the H265 codec.
 * `viam:viamrtsp:rtsp-mjpeg` - Only supports the M-JPEG codec.

+This module also implements the `"rdk:service:discovery"` API, to surface rtsp cameras based on their communication protocol.
+The following models are implemented:
+* `viam:viamrtsp:onvif` - discovers cameras using the [onvif interface](https://www.onvif.org/).

 ## Configure your `viamrtsp` camera

 Navigate to the [**CONFIGURE** tab](https://docs.viam.com/build/configure/) of your [machine](https://docs.viam.com/fleet/machines/) in the [Viam app](https://app.viam.com/).